Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/network.rst

 the port member itself.

 During transformation, a new block is created on the model for each arc (located on the arc's parent block), which serves to contain all of the auto generated constraints for that arc.
-At the end of transformation, a reference is created on the arc that points to this new block, available via the arc property `arc.expanded_block`.
+At the end of the transformation, a reference is created on the arc that points to this new block, available via the arc property `arc.expanded_block`.

 The constraints produced by this transformation depend on the rule assigned for each port member and can be different between members on the same port.